Medical Conference: Italian and American Perspectives on Cancer Care

 The conference will culminate with the presentation of the 2022 Giovan Giacomo Giordano NIAF Lifetime Achievement Award for Ethics and Creativity in Medical Research to Dr. Antonio Di Carlo, MD, Professor of Surgery and Chief, Abdominal Organ Transplant Surgery, Lewis Katz School of Medicine at Temple University and Surgical Director, Kidney, Liver and Pancreas Transplantation, and Living Donation, Temple University Hospital.
 He is also the Chief, Transplantation, Saint Christopher’s Hospital for Children.
 Dr. Di Carlo will present the lecture entitled: “Hepatocellular Carcinoma in underprivileged Populations: a multimodal approach".

-This award was established six years ago in honor of Dr. Giordano’s father, the late Professor Giovan Giacomo Giordano, renowned pathologist and former Chair of the Department of Pathology, National Cancer Institute of Naples and Professor at the Second University of Naples, who dedicated more than sixty years of his life to the study of cancer and the role of environmental factors in the onset of this disease.
+This award was established 12 years ago in honor of Dr. Giordano’s father, the late Professor Giovan Giacomo Giordano, renowned pathologist and former Chair of the Department f Pathology, National Cancer Institute of Naples and Professor of Anatomic Pathology at the University of Campania 'Luigi Vanvitelli', who dedicated more than sixty years of his life to the study of cancer and the role of environmental factors in the onset of this disease.
 Professor Giovan Giacomo Giordano was also a major advocate against corruption in the Italian medical community and driving force for the establishment of medical ethical standards among his colleagues.

 This event is FREE and open to the public; for more information, email [email protected]